 The process of becoming a British citizen is not legally complete until the person has attended a citizenship ceremony: section 42 of the British Nationality Act 1981.

-There is also a Q&A for OISC advisers.
+There is a Covid Q&A for OISC advisers.

-This article was originally published on 20 February 2020 and is being continually updated with the latest information.
+This article was originally published on 20 February 2020 and is being updated periodically.